BaturayCaglasin/baturaycaglasin/README.md

 - Interested in Back-end automation testing, UI automation testing, Web Development by Java, JavaScript, ReactJS, Spring Boot
+- Currently a master student of computer engineering.
 - You can reach me: baturaycaglasin01@gmail.com